NakisaT/Assignment-2/_posts/2024-03-05-welcome-to-jekyll.markdown

 <p>

 Ukraine has a high level of humidity that remains constant throughout the year.
 This climatic feature challenges studying the environmental factors affecting the country, such as PM2.5 pollution.
 Our data reveals a fascinating pattern.
 As the temperature drops below 15 degrees Celsius, the PM2.5 pollution levels rise.
 While there is a visible reduction in PM2.5 pollution when the temperature rises above 15 degrees.
 The constant high humidity disturbs our analysis and prevents us from drawing definitive conclusions about a possible interaction between humidity and PM2.5.
 The relation between these two factors remains a mystery.
 We are persistent in our research and committed to unveiling more discoveries about Vinnytsia.
-Stay with us for further insights.
 </p>

 <p>